nodejs-loaders/nodejs-loaders/CONTRIBUTING.md

 There are two part of testing: unit tests and end-to-end tests.

 First write unit tests for your hooks via [`node:test`](https://nodejs.org/api/test.html), to validate the individual logic with your hooks.
-Unit tests should follow the naming convention `your-loader.spec.js`.
+Unit tests should follow the naming convention `your-loader.spec.mjs`.
 And the test file should be co-located (in the same directory) with the loader; there is a separate `test` directory in the repo root—these are not the droids you're looking for (mostly ignore that directory).

 The high-level structure of a unit test looks like: